VEHICLE STOPS REPORT

 2020 VSR Changes Summary

-2020 VSR Raw Data Template (This spreadsheet can be used to track vehicle stops throughout the year for easy reporting and analysis in the future by smaller agencies.
-Alternatively, records management system vendors can use this template to better understand the format for raw data submission to the Attorney General’s Office.)
+2023 VSR Incident-Level Data Template Form (This spreadsheet can be used to track vehicle stops throughout the year for easy reporting and analysis in the future by smaller agencies.
+Alternatively, records management system vendors can use this template to better understand the format for incident-level data submission to the Attorney General’s Office.)